CT and CMR in Ischemic Heart Disease

 - Barriers to the use of CCT and CMR include their expense, and limited and variable availability; CMR is particularly limited by the extended time required for both imaging and interpretation.

 - CCT and CMR have improved our ability to image the coronary arteries and myocardium, and have the potential to further expand their clinical role with future advances.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Angiography, Atherosclerosis, Constriction, Pathologic, Coronary Artery Disease, Coronary Stenosis, Diagnostic Imaging, Ischemia, Magnetic Resonance Imaging, Magnetic Resonance Spectroscopy, Myocardial Infarction, Myocardium, Plaque, Atherosclerotic, Tomography, X-Ray Computed, Ultrasonography

 < Back to Listings